5.2 Opportunities and Challenges of Open Culture

 - Clear policies and self-service delivery reduces burden on staff.
 Staff is able to spend more time on clearing the rights of works that are not yet digitized rather than attending requests of works that are already digitized.
 It also allows for other departments, like social media and education, to be able to self-serve and work with material that they can trust as being cleared, rather than having to only use a small batch of pre-selected content.
 For an in-depth exploration on this argument, read Karin Glasemann’s reflection on how openness transformed the Nationalmuseum.

-There are also new business models to explore.
-First, making collections available does not mean that you need to stop charging for producing copies, or that you cannot explore different business models for those digital copies.
+There are also new economic models to explore.
+First, making collections available does not mean that you need to stop charging for producing copies, or that you cannot explore different models for those digital copies.
 Indeed, digitization costs money and in certain cases those costs can still be transferred to the users making specific digitization requests, like many archives currently do.
 Importantly, those costs need to be transparent for the user.
 What is not recommended practice under open access principles is to charge licensing fees over works that are in the public domain.
 In those cases, copyright claims are dubious at best, and it goes against the institution’s mission to provide access to the public.

 Finally, foot traffic is of major importance for several GLAMs.
-COVID-19 demonstrated both the importance of these visitors, but also the crucial role that the digital environment played for GLAMs while people were isolated due to public health measures.
+COVID-19 demonstrated both the importance of these visitors, but also the crucial role that the digital environment played for these institutions while people were isolated due to public health measures.
 People actually feel a stronger connection with the institution if it does not set artificial barriers to the content.
 An increase in the discoverability of the collection also makes people more aware of the existence of GLAM institutions and helps raise awareness of the need to support them.

 Challenge: Liability and risk aversion